moetunes/Nextwm/README.md

 ### it's minimal and dynamic

 I started this from catwm 31/12/10 ( https://bbs.archlinux.org/viewtopic.php?id=100215&p=1 )
-    See snapwm.c or config.h for thanks and licensing.
+    See snapwm.c for thanks and licensing.
 Screenshots and ramblings/updates at https://bbs.archlinux.org/viewtopic.php?id=126463